singularian/mdencode/README.md

 # Modular Floor Examples

 This is an example of the modular floor.
-The program `decoderRandom4` is creating a random 11 byte array and then running a modulus scan to find the corresponding file block associated with a digital signature.
+The program `decoderRandom` is creating a random 11 byte array and then running a modulus scan to find the corresponding file block associated with a digital signature.
 It creates a random 11 byte array and a 64 bit modulus and a modulus exponent and then creates a sha1 hash and md5 hash.
 It calculated and found a hashed 11 byte block in 58 ms on a Ryzen 2700x.

-`$GOPATH/github.com/singularian/mdencode/code/testdecode/decoderRandom4 `
+`$GOPATH/github.com/singularian/mdencode/code/testdecode/decoderRandom `
 ```
-user@server:~/projects/src/github.com/singularian/mdencode/code/testdecode$ ./decoderRandom4 -block=11 -mod=64 -thread=16
+user@server:~/projects/src/github.com/singularian/mdencode/code/testdecode$ ./decoderRandom -block=11 -mod=64 -thread=16
 starting modulus scan threads  16  start thread  0  end thread  16  byteblock size  11  byteblock  [24 218 209 240 42 198 53 218 173 140 180]
 Found Block  [24 218 209 240 42 198 53 218 173 140 180]
 Total time  58.526ms
 random bytestring and modulusscan bytestring match  [24 218 209 240 42 198 53 218 173 140 180]   [24 218 209 240 42 198 53 218 173 140 180]
 Found block  thread 1 random bytestring and modulusscan bytestring match [24 218 209 240 42 198 53 218 173 140 180] [24 218 209 240 42 198 53 218 173 140 180]
 ```
-This example of decoderRandom4 uses a 64-bit modulus to calculate a 12 byte block associated with an sha1 and md5 signature.
+This example of decoderRandom uses a 64-bit modulus to calculate a 12 byte block associated with an sha1 and md5 signature.
 It uses 16 threads and a parallel modulus scan and was run on a Ryzen 2700x.
 ```
-user@server:~/projects/src/github.com/singularian/mdencode/code/decode$ ./decoderRandom4 -block=12 -mod=64 -thread=16
+user@server:~/projects/src/github.com/singularian/mdencode/code/testdecode$ ./decoderRandom -block=12 -mod=64 -thread=16
 starting modulus scan threads  16  start thread  0  end thread  16  byteblock size  12  byteblock  [165 55 125 101 98 169 203 81 163 83 179 217]
 Found Block  [165 55 125 101 98 169 203 81 163 83 179 217]
 Total time  1m14.791082s